ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/moduleAuthoring.md

 - $Locale: the specified local (en-CA is default)
 - $SubID: id of the installed subscription
 - $TenantId: id of the Azure AD tenant
-- $GraphAccessToken: a valid Graph token relative to the Automation Account managed identity.

 ## Exception Handling